adityaramesh/ndmath/notes/design_decisions.md

   be used in TMP (and hence can't be used to perform specialized codegen), but we can still perform `constexpr` computations using the object.
 This is done by making a `constexpr` instance of the object.
-  - Objects whose values are only known at runtime.
+  - Regular `const` objects -- generally, the values are only known at runtime.
 - When performing full unroll for loop optimization, we need to be able to obtain the coordinates of the range during compile-time.
 - The first time I wrote the index interface, I used `enable_if` to make the